openstack/election/doc/source/index.rst

 ==========

-The electorate for this election are the Foundation individual members that are also committers for one of the `official project teams`_ repositories over the |Timeframe|.
+The electorate for this election are the Foundation individual members that are also `contributors`_ to one of the `official project teams`_ repositories over the |Timeframe| or have been conferred `contributor status by the TC`_

-The electorate is requested to confirm their email address in gerrit, review.openstack.org > Settings > Contact Information > Preferred Email, prior to |PreferredEmailDeadLine| so that the emailed ballots are mailed to the correct email address.
+The electorate is requested to confirm their email address in gerrit, review.opendev.org > Settings > Contact Information > Preferred Email, prior to |PreferredEmailDeadLine| so that the emailed ballots are mailed to the correct email address.

+As the CIVS elections are private you will need to allow this email address to receive emails from CIVS.
+You can do this at: https://civs1.civs.us/cgi-bin/opt_in.pl

 The electorate is expected to abide by the following general resolution: https://governance.openstack.org/resolutions/20140711-election-activities.html.